muratk3n/thirdwave/en/README.md

 ---

-"Exxon’s Plan for Surging Carbon Emissions Revealed in Leaked Documents
+Bloomberg: "Exxon’s Plan for Surging Carbon Emissions Revealed in Leaked Documents..
 Internal projections from one of world’s largest oil producers show an increase in its enormous contribution to global warming"

 [Link](https://www.bloomberg.com/amp/news/articles/2020-10-05/exxon-carbon-emissions-and-climate-leaked-plans-reveal-rising-co2-output)

 ---

-"World’s Largest Green Hydrogen Project Unveiled in Saudi Arabia
+"World’s Largest Green Hydrogen Project Unveiled in Saudi Arabia ..
 Air Products, the world’s leading hydrogen producer, plans to power a huge green hydrogen plant using 4 gigawatts of Saudi renewable electricity"